 Episode 26: RUSM and the Surgery Interest Group

-Ross University students have the opportunity to participate in more than 40 clubs and organizations.
-No matter what your interest is, likely there is a group of like-minded students.
-In this episode, we will talk about the Surgery Interest Group.
-The SIG strives to strengthen the basic skills required to prepare our students for their surgical rounds and necessary procedural techniques for the field of surgery.
+Ross Med students have the opportunity to participate in more than 40 clubs and organizations.
+No matter what your interest is, there is a group of like-minded students.
+In this episode, we will talk about the Surgery Interest Group (SIG).
+SIG strives to strengthen the basic skills required to prepare our students for their surgical rounds and necessary procedural techniques for the field of surgery.
 My guests today are Matthew Pace and Stephen Stocker.

 MILENA GARCIA: Hello future Rossies and pre-med explorers.
 This is Milena Garcia, your host for Ross University Checking the Pulse: a Pre-med Podcast.
 This is our mini podcast featuring facts and information about our medical program, insights from current students and tips from practicing physicians each week.
 This broadcast will be broken down in small episodes focusing on one aspect of our program, also having guests talk about their own experiences as students and as doctors.